galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_03/index.md

 ### Training SunDay

 Something new for GCC2015 is *[Training SunDay](http://gcc2015.tsl.ac.uk/training-day/)*, an additional day of training offered the day before its older sibling [Training Day](http://gcc2015.tsl.ac.uk/training-day/), and featuring a single track with the most in-demand topics.
 You can attend both Training Days, or just one.
-Training !SunDay features these three topics:
+Training SunDay features these three topics:

 * [Introduction to Galaxy](http://gcc2015.tsl.ac.uk/training-day/#Introduction_to_Galaxy)
 * [RNA-Seq Analysis with Galaxy](http://gcc2015.tsl.ac.uk/training-day/#RNA-Seq_Analysis_with_Galaxy)